Admission Requirements and Procedures

 The College will accept transfer credits earned in similar program courses taken at an accredited institution recognized by the Secretary of Education if the student has earned a grade point average of 2.0 or above.
 An official transcript must be on file in order for transfer credits to be approved.
 The student cannot receive transfer credits and also receive credit for the same course taken at MTI.
 The College reserves the right to accept or reject credit units earned at other institutions.

-The result of transfer credit or credit earned by challenge examination will be recorded and the length of the program can be shortened proportionately along with the student appraised of the outcome.
+The result of transfer credit or credit earned by challenge examination will be recorded and the length of the program can be shortened proportionately along with the student being appraised of the outcome.
 For students receiving educational benefits, the Department of Veteran Affairs shall also be notified of a change in program length.

-School holidays are New Year's Day, Martin Luther King's Birthday, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, two days for Thanksgiving and two days for Christmas.
+School holidays are Martin Luther King Day, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran's Day, two days for Thanksgiving, four days for Christmas, and two days for New Years.
+A day could be declared for emergency or extraordinary purposes.